temujin9/mezovy/locations/faerie lands/sundown lands.md

 ## Towers of Fear
 Greater Create Demiplane, plus a single-use Instant Fortress for visual effect
 - Inside is created first, then doors, then antimagic
+- Gate to the Abyss requires a coven of Night Hags to open their home (ergo lower CL, because they lack Coven hex?)
+- Gate to the Material requires a local coven, etc to open their home (also somewhat lower CL, since they're smaller?)
+Gates at base to Abyss/Material
+Gates at top to an outer courtyard of the Autumn Palace Attackers at top have powerful advantages on folks at base

+Next time:
 - Made with a Witches' Sabbath, making it large and very hard to dispel
-- Gate to the Abyss requires a coven of Night Hags to open their home (ergo lower CL, because they lack Coven hex)
-- Gate to the Material requires a local coven to open their home (also somewhat lower CL, since they're smaller) Gates at base to Abyss/Material
-Gates at top to an outer courtyard of the Autumn Palace Archers at top have powerful advantages on folks at base
+- No antimagic inside, but plenty of protection against demons climbing into elven realms
+- Better Instant Tower with more ground exits, etc
+- Better protective detail for the Instant Tower
+- More than one exit / physical plane Tower?